 Phonology

-Phonemic awareness is the awareness of individual speech sounds (phonemes) in spoken words and the ability to manipulate those sounds.
-When a student has phonemic awareness, they can take a whole word like bat and orally break it up into its speech sounds (/b/ /a/ /t/) and they can the do the opposite (blend together individual speech sounds to say a word).
-They would also be aware that bat rhymes with the words cat, mat, pat, and fat.
+Phonemic awareness is the awareness of individual sounds (phonemes) in spoken words and the ability to manipulate those sounds.
+When a student has phonemic awareness, they can take a whole word like “bat” and orally break it up into its speech sounds (/b/ /a/ /t/).
+They can also do the opposite and blend together individual speech sounds to say a word.
+These are the skills required for decoding and spelling.

 Strong phoneme awareness in kindergarten can be an indicator of reading success later on.
 Explicit teaching of phonemic awareness can provide a strong foundation for reading and spelling.
 Students with dyslexia often need intervention with phoneme awareness early on in kindergarten and will continue to need more intervention with advanced phoneme manipulation in later years.